 Get Audacity from audacityteam.org

-Audacity is a free open source cross-platform audio editor (works on a Windows, macOS, and even Linux).
-It has been around since 2000 and has amassed large user base.
+Audacity is a free open source cross-platform audio editor (works on Windows, macOS, and even Linux).
+It has been around since 2000 and has amassed a large user base.

 This vibrant community has contributed to the development of this open-source software project building a wide range of great and useful functionalities.
-As often happens with open-source software those tech-savvy contributors focus on features rather than aesthetic which means that from user interface perspective Audacity lags behind the user-friendly industry standards.
+As often happens with open-source software those tech-savvy contributors focus on features rather than aesthetics which means that from a user interface perspective Audacity lags behind the user-friendly industry standards.
 Despite that Audacity is more than capable of handling large projects and complex audio processes.

 It’s commonly used for podcasting and has an abundance of features.
 Many bloggers and podcasters have started out using Audacity.
 That is why we recommend it for beginners, despite its user interface and lack of high-end functionalities.